Princess Margaret of Prussia

 Margaret of Prussia (Margarethe Beatrice Feodora; 22 April 1872 – 22 January 1954) was the youngest child of Frederick III, German Emperor, and Victoria, Princess Royal.
-As such, she was the younger sister of Emperor Wilhelm II and a granddaughter of Queen Victoria.
+She was also the younger sister of Emperor Wilhelm II and the granddaughter of Queen Victoria.
 She married Prince Frederick Charles of Hesse, the elected King of Finland, making her the would-be Queen of Finland had he not decided to renounce the throne on 14 December 1918.
-In 1926 they assumed the titles of Landgrave and Landgravine of Hesse.
-The couple had six sons and lost three in the First and Second World Wars.
+In 1926, they assumed the titles of Landgrave and Landgravine of Hesse.
+The couple had six sons and lost three of them in wartime, two during the First and one during the Second World War.

 Early life

-Princess Margaret of Prussia was the youngest of eight children born to Frederick III, then-Crown Prince of the German Empire and his wife, Victoria, Princess Royal, Britain's Queen Victoria's eldest daughter.
+Princess Margaret of Prussia was the youngest of eight children born to Frederick III, then Crown Prince of the German Empire, and Victoria, Princess Royal, Britain's Queen Victoria's eldest daughter.
 Born on 22 April 1872 in the Hohenzollerns' New Palace in Potsdam, by the time the infant was christened, her head was covered with short hair like moss, from which she acquired her nickname "Mossy".
 She was named Margarethe Beatrice Feodora.
 Crown Princess Margherita of Italy was her godmother and Emperor Pedro II of Brazil was her godfather.

 Princess Margaret grew up amid great privilege and formality.

-Together with her sisters, Princess Viktoria and Princess Sophie, Margaret was deeply attached to her parents, forming an antagonist group to that of her eldest siblings, William II, Princess Charlotte and Prince Heinrich.
+Together with her sisters, Princess Viktoria and Princess Sophie, Margaret was deeply attached to her parents, forming an antagonist group to that of her eldest siblings, William II, Princess Charlotte and Prince Henry.
 She remained close to her mother after the death of her father.
 Margaret was widely regarded as the most popular of Kaiser Wilhelm II's sisters, and she maintained good relations with a wide array of family members.

-She was a first cousin of both King George V of the United Kingdom and Empress Alexandra of Russia, all three being grandchildren of Victoria.
+She was the first cousin of both King George V of the United Kingdom and Empress Alexandra of Russia, all three being grandchildren of Victoria.
 As an adult, she was said to resemble her aunt, Princess Alice.